-According to the U.S. Centers for Disease Control and Prevention (CDC), in 2003 just over one million American men died of heart disease or one of the nine other leading causes of death.
-That represents 80 percent of all deaths by men that year.
+According to the U.S. Centers for Disease Control and Prevention (CDC) in 2019, 357,761 American men died of heart disease, representing 1 in every 4 male deaths.
+Heart disease is the leading cause of death in men each year.
 Men are more likely than women to die from most of these causes.
 Luckily, because many of these causes can be prevented, men can take steps to avoid them by knowing the symptoms, by having regular checkups by a doctor or health care provider and by taking steps to live a healthier life.

 Number 1 – Heart Disease

 Heart disease is a term that includes many specific heart conditions.
-According to the U.S. Centers for Disease Control and Prevention (CDC), coronary artery disease (CAD), which can lead to heart attacks, is the most common heart disease in the United States.
-Other heart conditions include chest pain known as angina, heart failure and irregular heart beats known as arrhythmias.
+According to the CDC, coronary artery disease (CAD), which can lead to heart attacks, is the most common heart disease in the United States.
+Other heart conditions include chest pain known as angina, heart failure, and irregular heartbeats known as arrhythmias.

 About Coronary Artery Disease (CAD)

 CAD develops when arteries that supply blood to the heart muscle become hardened and narrowed from plaque buildup.
 Because buildup reduces blood flow and, therefore, oxygen to the heart it can lead to a heart attack.

 - Because men usually develop heart disease 10-to-15 years earlier than women, men are more likely to die of it in the prime of life.
 (American Heart Association)

 - Heart disease is the leading cause of death in both men and women.

 - Nearly 700,000 people die of heart disease annually – the equivalent of 29% of all deaths in the United States.
 (CDC)